Cody Balogh: Chicago Bears

 Balogh was undrafted in the 2008 NFL draft.
 In May 2008, Balogh tried out for the Chicago Bears in their annual rookie minicamp following the draft.
 After the rookie minicamp, Balogh was signed as an undrafted free agent.
 His arrival on the scene was considered a "nice surprise" by the Chicago Sun-Times.

 After spending his rookie season on the practice squad, Balogh was re-signed to a future contract on December 29, 2008.
 Cody was waived on the September 5 cutdown to the 53 man regular season roster.

 Personal

 Cody is the son of Steven and Patricia Balogh.
 In college, he majored in health and human performance.

-He receives frequent shout-outs on PA Exam Prep Review Podcast (See Headaches).